Skip to content

 Our Prague Jewish Quarter tour is a private, licensed-guide walk through Josefov, the historic Jewish district enclosed by Prague's Old Town.
 In two hours we explore the atmosphere and exteriors of Europe's oldest active synagogue, the Old Jewish Cemetery and the Jewish Town Hall, telling the thousand-year story of Prague's Jewish community.
-A three-hour option adds interior visits to the synagogues and the cemetery.
+At the end, your guide helps you buy the combined Jewish Quarter ticket, so you can step inside each site at your own pace — carrying everything you've just learned.

 Josefov is Prague's former Jewish Town, a small district between Old Town Square and the Vltava River.
 Jewish life here stretches back roughly a thousand years; in 1357 Charles IV granted Prague's Jews the right to their own banner, an early sign of formal recognition.
 The quarter takes its modern name from Emperor Joseph II, whose Edict of Toleration in 1781 eased restrictions on the city's Jews, and it was officially renamed in his honour in 1850.
 Franz Kafka was born here in 1883 — his birthplace stood on what is now the square that bears his name, at the edge of the quarter.
 Much of the medieval ghetto was rebuilt during the 1893–1913 urban renewal known as "asanace" — six synagogues, the Old Jewish Cemetery and the Jewish Town Hall survived.

 We walk to Josefov's surviving landmarks: the Old-New Synagogue (completed around 1270), the Old Jewish Cemetery with its layered tombstones — about 12,000 are visible, but as many as 100,000 people may rest in burials stacked up to twelve deep, the Pinkas Synagogue Holocaust memorial, the Maisel and Spanish synagogues, and the Jewish Town Hall with its famous Hebrew clock.
-On the basic tour we view these from outside; on the extended tour we step inside, with entrance fees paid on site by cash or card.
+We view these from outside as we walk and tell their stories; afterward, if you'd like to go inside, your guide helps you buy the combined ticket and you explore the interiors at your own pace — entrance fees paid on site by cash or card.

 The Golem is a clay figure of Jewish folklore, said to have been shaped from Vltava clay by Rabbi Judah Loew, the Maharal of Prague (c.
 1525–1609), to protect the community.
 The Maharal was a real and revered Talmudic scholar buried in the Old Jewish Cemetery; the Golem legend itself developed in later centuries, popularized in the 19th and 20th centuries.
 We share it as the rich piece of folklore it is — not as documented history.